Guides

 What to know

-For flooring and play surfaces, prioritize emissions evidence, material disclosure, cleanability, slip context, and exact model matching before style or price.
+For flooring and play surfaces, prioritize emissions sources, material disclosure, cleanability, slip context, and exact model matching before style or price.

 Why you can check my work

-Clean Mom Finds review checklistChecked for source signals and exact-product caveats, careful lower-concern claims language, affiliate disclosure and Amazon handoff placement.
-This page weighs FloorScore/SCS, GREENGUARD, OEKO-TEX, and related source records.Last content update: May 18, 2026
+Clean Mom Finds review checklistChecked for sources and exact-product checks, careful wording, affiliate disclosure and Amazon link placement.
+This page weighs FloorScore/SCS, GREENGUARD, OEKO-TEX, and related sources.Last content update: Jun 13, 2026

 What to check first